Test names should be sentences

 Test names should be ACE: they should include Action, Condition, and Expectation.

-For example, in the test for our Valid
+For example, in the test for our Valid function, these are as follows:

-- Action: calling
+• Action: calling Valid

-- Condition: with valid input
+• Condition: with valid input

-- Expectation: returns
+• Expectation: returns true

 By being explicit about these, the test sentence can also suggest other possibilities.
-For example, how should Valid
+For example, how should Valid behave under different conditions?
+What should it do when given invalid input?

-is true for valid input, it’s equally important (if not more important) that it’s false for invalid input.
+And that’s something we need to know.
+While it’s important that Valid is true for valid input, it’s equally important (if not more important) that it’s false for invalid input.
 After all, it might just always be true, which would pass this test, but still not be useful in the real program.

-that would pass the “valid input” test, but nevertheless be incorrect.
+In other words, we need to think about implementations of Valid that would pass the “valid input” test, but nevertheless be incorrect.
 Here’s a simple example:

 func Valid(input string) bool {